-Trends are a dime a dozen in the world of fitness and wellness – especially now 2020 has increased the appetite for self-care – but there’s one that’s clearly in it for the long-run: the percussive massage gun.
-And with more brands now jumping on the bandwagon, it’s important to be aware of the best massage guns available.
+Trends are a dime a dozen in the world of fitness and wellness – especially now the cycle of lockdowns has increased the appetite for self-care – but there’s one that’s clearly in it for the long-run: the percussive massage gun.
+And with more brands now jumping on the bandwagon, it’s important to be aware of the best massage guns available so you’re not wasting time with any cheap imitations..

-With rest and recovery often noted as one of the most important parts of any workout, especially for those prone to – or suffering from – injury, it makes complete sense that we’d eventually end up with more names entering this increasingly popular market, forcing us to sift through and narrow down on the best massage guns you can find in 2021.
+With rest and recovery often noted as one of the most important parts of any workout, especially for those prone to – or suffering from – injury and muscle pain, it makes complete sense that we’d eventually end up with more names entering this increasingly popular massage gun market .
+We’ve sorted through and narrowed down the best massage guns you can find in 2022 to help you become your own massage therapist and keep that blood circulation in check.

 What Is A Massage Gun?